Boomers explain the lockdown to GenZ – a play in 3 acts

 That shit is pretty fun.

-If we lived in a more civilized society, in which kids could do things like go out and get drunk and have sex on a Saturday night, maybe they wouldn’t be burning police vans.
+If we lived in a more civilized society, in which kids could do things like go out with their friends and get drunk and have sex on a Saturday night, maybe they wouldn’t be burning police vans.

 But guess what?